ianforme/cs5346/source/pages/business.rst

         .. raw:: html
             :file: ../plots/brazil-container.html

-From the graphs we can learn that:

-* Brazil's import merchandise is impacted by public policies especially international travel policy.
-However, its export merchandise is not impacted by the its public policy.
-* Import merchandise drops greatly measured in container voulume, which indicates that the transportation industry is impacted by the public policy.
-* Import merchandise drops more smoothly measured in dollars compared to its container volume, which indicates that the import merchandise drop down are from the merchandise with less value but requires more capacity.

 Import/export merchandise measured in dollars for selected countries
 --------------------------------------------------------------------
+From the graphs we can learn that:

+* China has its lowest point for export merchandise in Feburary, 2020, while the other countries's are in May, 2020.
+There is large fluctuations in Brazil's export merchandise.
+* For import merchandise, all the selected countries have similar trend.

 **Visual encoding**